 - 1. CIN: The loop consisting of input capacitor (CIN), VIN pin, and RTN pin carries switching currents.
-Therefore, the input capacitor must be placed close to the IC, directly across VIN and RTN pins and the connections to these two pins should be direct to minimize the loop area.
+Therefore, the input capacitor should be placed close to the IC, directly across VIN and RTN pins and the connections to these two pins must be direct to minimize the loop area.
 In general it is not possible to accommodate all of input capacitance near the IC.
-A good practice is to use a 0.1-μF or 0.47-μF capacitor directly across the VIN and RTN pins close to the IC, and the remaining bulk capacitor as close as possible (see Figure 10-1). - CVCC and CBST: The VCC and bootstrap (BST) bypass capacitors supply switching currents to the high-side and low-side gate drivers.
-These two capacitors must also be placed as close to the IC as possible, and the connecting trace length and loop area should be minimized (see Figure 10-1). - 3.
-The feedback trace carries the output voltage information and a small ripple component that is necessary for proper operation of the LM25019.
-Therefore, take care while routing the feedback trace to avoid coupling any noise to this pin.
+A good practice is to use a 0.1-μF or 0.47-μF capacitor directly across the VIN and RTN pins close to the IC, and the remaining bulk capacitor as close as possible (see Figure 10-1). - CVCC and CBST: The VCC and bootstrap (BST) bypass capacitors supply switching currents to the high and low side gate drivers.
+These two capacitors should also be placed as close to the IC as possible, and the connecting trace length and loop area must be minimized (see Figure 10-1). - 3.
+The Feedback trace carries the output voltage information and a small ripple component that is necessary for proper operation of the LM5019.
+Therefore, care must be taken while routing the feedback trace to avoid coupling any noise to this pin.
 In particular, feedback trace must not run close to magnetic components, or parallel to any other switching trace. - 4.
-SW trace: The SW node switches rapidly between VIN and GND every cycle is therefore a possible source of noise.
-The SW node area should be minimized.
+SW trace: The SW node switches rapidly between VIN and GND every cycle and is therefore a possible source of noise.
+The SW node area must be minimized.
 In particular, the SW node must not be inadvertently connected to a copper plane or pour.